Sergio-Jensen/sergio-jensen.github.io/_publications/2023/esg.md

 ---
-title:          "The impact of digital transformation on ESG performance and the moderation of mixed-ownership reform: The evidence from Chinese state-owned enterprises
+title:          "The impact of digital transformation on ESG performance and the moderation of mixed-ownership reform: The evidence from Chinese state-owned enterprises"
-Shenshen Zhang"
 date:           2023-12-12 00:01:00 +0800
 selected:       true
 pub:            "Corporate Social Responsibility and Environmental Management"